MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 az storage account list --query '[].{"SA Name":name, "Primary endpoint":primaryEndpoints.blob}' --output table
 ```

 If you want to add a filter, the syntax changes.
-Notice how this example wraps the `--query` parameter value in double quotes (`"..."`) and uses a backslash (`\`) escape character.
-This script will not run in PowerShell.
+Notice how this example wraps the `--query`
+parameter value in double quotes (`"..."`) and uses a backslash (`\`) escape character.
+This script
+doesn't run in PowerShell.

 ```azurecli
  az storage account list --query "[?creationTime >='2024-02-01'].{\"SA Name\":name,\"Primary endpoint\":primaryEndpoints.blob}" --output table
 ```

-If you just tried to run the filter syntax in a PowerShell environment, you received error message `argument --query: invalid jmespath_type value: "[?creationTime >=..."`.
-However, in Bash within a Linux environment, your output is similar to this:
+If you just tried to run the filter syntax in a PowerShell environment, you received error message
+`argument --query: invalid jmespath_type value: "[?creationTime >=..."`.
+However, in Bash within a
+Linux environment, your output is similar to this:

 ```output
 SA Name           Primary Endpoint